klust/LUMI-EasyBuild-user-TAU/easybuild/easyconfigs/t/TAU/experiments.md

     The result is that depending upon the order of loading modules, Score-P or TAU may be using a different `opari2` executable than expected if the full path is not hardcoded in the code that calls `opari2`.

-    So we give it the compiler instead:
+    Giving it the compiler also does not fully work:

     ```bash
     sed -i -e 's|^\(#CRAYCNL#TAU_CC_FE\)=gcc|\1=cc|' -e 's|^\(#CRAYCNL#TAU_CXX_FE\)=g++|\1=CC|' include/Makefile.skel